-So you are finally picked out your favorite floor from the showroom.
-Its probably taken a lot of thinking over all the different colors and wood types you can use.
-But wait, what is that you are missing?
+So you have finally picked out your favorite floor from the showroom.
+It’s probably taken a lot of thinking over all the different colors and wood types you can use.
+But wait, what is it that you are missing?
 It is something you use every day without even realizing it is a part of your flooring.
 That’s right, it’s your stair treads and risers.
-Looking at them you are probably thinking, how are those done? it looks so complicated.
-Putting in wood stairs to with your flooring doesn’t have to be a scary experience.
+Looking at them you are probably thinking, how are those done?
+It looks so complicated.
+Putting in wood stairs with your flooring doesn’t have to be a scary experience.
 Here we will walk you through some of the things to think about before installing your wood stairs.

 Stairs have a few key pieces to the installation process.
 These are treads, risers, stair noses.
 Treads are the horizontal steps that show the biggest area on your stairs.
 Risers are the vertical backings to your steps.